 Additionally, the 15th amendment gave African Americans the right to vote.
 It states in Section 1.
 “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude.
 Section 2.
-The Congress shall have power to enforce this article by appropriate legislation.”
+The Congress shall have the power to enforce this article by appropriate legislation.”
 Segregationists denied this right through poll taxes and intimidation (the KKK).

 The truth is, that “true” conservatives would (did) not agree with the segregationist interpretation of the Constitution, especially that of the tenth amendment.
-Conservatives, past and present, however do believe in responsible or limited government; but certainly not at the expense of turning the Constitution on its head to do so.
+Conservatives, past and present, however, do believe in responsible or limited government; but certainly not at the expense of turning the Constitution on its head to do so.
 Conservatives hold that the Constitution limits the Federal government to the enumerated powers explicit in the document, and therefore the Fed has no power when it tries to move past its constitutional restraints.
 All other powers belong to the states and the people.
-Bottom line, a person advocating for state’s rights should be able to do so without being labeled a segregationists.
-For conservatives, “the rights of the people” include all races, creeds, ethnicities and colors—all U.S. citizens.
+Bottom line, a person advocating for state’s rights should be able to do so without being labeled a segregationist.
+For conservatives, “the rights of the people” include all races, creeds, ethnicities, and colors—all U.S. citizens.

 While the notion that Dixiecrats all became Republicans is nothing more than another in a line of dubious urban legends; it’s clear that for generations its stories have been told (and retold) to manipulate and discourage Blacks from considering the Republican Party and, or more importantly, the tenets of conservative ideas.
 Unfortunately, the references made to State’s Rights commonly attributed to conservative ideology are still being widely used to link conservatives with segregationists.
-This, too, is nothing more than urban legend.
-Sadly, these live on to smear and misrepresent not only our history, but also the character and reputation of men and women of principle.
+This, too, is nothing more than an urban legend.
+Sadly, these live on to smear and misrepresent not only our history but also the character and reputation of men and women of principle.

 See Democrat Party Platform: http://www.presidency.ucsb.edu/ws/index.php?pid=29599#axzz1b4XiqKeL